muratk3n/thirdwave/en/README.md

 ---

-"The Labour Party’s Membership Is in Revolt Against Keir Starmer
+"The Labour Party’s Membership Is in Revolt Against Keir Starmer.
 Last night, the grassroots campaign to reinstate Jeremy Corbyn’s whip reached fever pitch"

 ---